DannyCooper/Theme-Review-Snippets/readme.md

 6. Icons
 ```

-The prefered format for documenting as resource is the following:
+The preferred format for documenting each resource is the following:

 `> Resource Name - Resource URL - License - License URL`